muff1nman/ClassNotes/Econ/EconAndTech.md

 Innovation and dissemination
 ------
-conflict --- you want profits, so you may wants patents which goes against dissemination
+conflict --- you want profits, so you may want patents which goes against dissemination

 Empirical evidence